Pobal

-Pobal (English: Community) is a state-sponsored organisation in the Republic of Ireland with responsibility for administering and managing government and EU funding aimed at supporting social inclusion and addressing social disadvantage in the country.
+Pobal (English: Community) is a state-sponsored organisation in Ireland with responsibility for administering and managing government and EU funding aimed at supporting social inclusion and addressing social disadvantage in the country.
 While the organisation is registered with the Charities Regulator, its charitable status was queried in 2018.

 Background and strategy

 Pobal was established in 1992 by the Irish Government, in agreement with the European Commission, to manage an EU local development grant scheme.
 Originally known as Area Development Management (ADM), the organisation was renamed Pobal in 2005.
 Pobal was not established under specific legislation, and is subject to Irish company law.

-The agency's activities and priorities are shaped by the context and policies laid out by government in several documents, including the Programme for Government – Government for National Recovery 2011-2016, the Action Plan for Jobs, the Action Plan for Rural Development, Project Ireland 2040 and Pathways to Work.
+The agency's activities and priorities are shaped by the context and policies laid out by government in several documents, including the Programme for Government – Government for National Recovery 2011–2016, the Action Plan for Jobs, the Action Plan for Rural Development, Project Ireland 2040 and Pathways to Work.
 Examples of the groups supported by government through Pobal include those who have been long-term unemployed, young people, farmers / fishermen, families, Irish Travellers, older people and ex-prisoners.
 Pobal has formed alliances nationally and internationally, including with the Organisation for Economic Co-operation and Development (OECD) and the Economic and Social Research Institute (ESRI).
 For example, in 2022, Pobal commissioned the ESRI to undertake a survey into how poverty persists from one generation to the next.